This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Additional questions on deskbird, Robin and workplace management.

-deskbird focuses on hybrid workplace operations: desk booking, room booking, attendance coordination, hybrid policy enforcement, and utilization analytics, all in a single, secure, EU-hosted platform.
-Robin focuses on visitor management and front-desk workflows, with badge printing, hardware integrations, and access control.
-If your priority is a fully connected hybrid platform built for European compliance and operational depth, deskbird is the stronger fit.
+deskbird focuses on hybrid workplace operations: desk booking, room booking, attendance coordination, and utilization analytics in a single, secure, EU-hosted platform.
+Robin focuses on employee experience features, AI scheduling nudges, and occupancy intelligence.
+If your priority is a fully connected hybrid platform built for European compliance and structured attendance management, deskbird is the stronger fit.

 Yes, and from a data security and hosting standpoint, arguably the better default choice. deskbird is Swiss-headquartered, ISO 27001-certified, and EU-hosted, meaning your data never leaves Europe.
 Robin is US-based SOC 2 Type II with no clear commitment to EU data residency, which creates friction in GDPR-heavy environments, works council reviews, and enterprise procurement.